ciren/cilib/docs/basics/entity.md

 used in both Differential Evolution (DE) and Genetic Algorithms (GA).
 Many other examples can easily be identified in available literature.

-It is not practical to have several representations for a very similar concept used within these algorithms.
+It is not practical to have several representations for a similar concept used within these algorithms.
 Based on experimentation within CIlib, a common structure was identified that could be used to represent the participants for these metaphor-based population based algorithms.
 We